 Slobber Pup made their recorded debut in 2013 with the incendiary Black Aces, (RareNoise), a recording that prompted me to dub them “a ravening beast of an improv unit, named for bandleader Jamie Saft’s pet pooch, whelped by his 2011 Spanish Donkey collaboration with the Bostonian free-jazz guitarist Joe Morris.”

-Saft and Morris have rare mongrel pedigree.
-Saft has credits with New Zion Trio, Bad Brains, and numerous John Zorn projects among others, while Morris originally specialised in acoustic free music, collaborating with artists diverse as Hession/Wilkinson/Fell and David S. Ware.
-But these days the pair might be best known for a string of recent recordings for RareNoise, including albums by The Spanish Donkey (a trio with drummer Mike Pride), and Saft’s quintet Plymouth, in which Morris plays alongside Mary Halvorson, another remarkable guitarist.
-Meanwhile, Slobber Pup’s drummer Balazs Pándi played alongside Saft in the original Metallic Taste of Blood, recorded One with Morris and saxophonist Ivo Perelman, and joined with both Saft and Morris to back Wadada Leo Smith on the latter’s Red Hill.
-He’s also made two albums for RareNoise with noisemeister Merzbow and Mats Gustafsson, namely Cuts and its follow-up with Thurston Moore guesting, Cuts Deeper.
+The Saft/Morris collaboration has mongrel pedigree.
+Saft has credits with New Zion Trio, Bad Brains, and numerous John Zorn projects among others.
+Morris originally specialised in acoustic free music, collaborating with artists diverse as Hession/Wilkinson/Fell and David S. Ware.
+But these days the pair are best known for a string of recordings on RareNoise, including albums by The Spanish Donkey (a trio with drummer Mike Pride) and Saft’s quintet Plymouth, in which Morris plays alongside Mary Halvorson, another remarkable guitarist.

 Pole Axe is the latest product of this pool of restless, and increasingly incestuous collaboration.
-Bassist Trevor Dunn, who bonded so effectively with Balazs Pándi on Black Aces, is out of the picture—he’s not regarded as a core member of the group, apparently—while Pandi’s Cuts partner Mats Gustafsson is in.
+Bassist Trevor Dunn, who bonded so effectively with Balazs Pándi on Black Aces, is out of the picture, while Pandi’s Cuts partner Mats Gustafsson is in.

 Trading bass for sax, even the brawny saxophony of Gustafsson, has a markedly destabilising effect.
 Where Black Aces was (is) testicle-tighteningly intense, Pole Axe is altogether more diffuse.
 Recorded late 2013 in Saft’s studio in the Catskills mountains, the album comprises just three free-form, free jazz/noise odysseys into uncharted territory.